Oil Circuit Breaker

 Oil Circuit Breaker Testing

 For proper functioning of power distribution and transmission systems, Oil Circuit Breaker (OCB) should be tested regularly.
 This ensures dependability and security.
-Routine required tests that are often performed on oil circuit breakers are:
+Routine required tests that are often performed on oil breakers are:

 Insulation Resistance Test